 Co-management of patients who are at elevated risk of infections

 Evaluation and treatment of returning travelers who develop symptoms including new onset fevers, rashes, diarrhea, etc.

-Please request an appointment today by calling our office or completing our online form.
+Please request an appointment today by calling our office.

 The Division of Pediatric Infectious Diseases evaluates and treats children with acquired or congenital disorders of the immune system, and can provide advice on travel immunizations.
 We care for infants and children with illnesses known or suspected to be caused by infections with viruses, bacteria, fungi, or parasites, as well as infections that involve multiple body systems, unusual or severe infections, and infections related to abnormal or weakened immune systems including AIDS.

 For more information, visit our web pages and resources: